Blocking ads removes funding from us!

 The notch is no longer really contemporary.
 (Picture: TechnikNews)

-Colors are displayed in "Professionell" is reproduced sufficiently naturally, but overall the display is calibrated slightly too cold, which is not disturbingly noticeable during everyday use.
-As is typical for OLEDs, we are dealing here with perfect black and contrast values.
-The viewing angle stability and the brightness are appropriate for the price.
-In direct sunlight, it could be a bit brighter to be able to read content even better, but overall the brightness of the X80 Lite is okay.
+Colors are reproduced naturally enough in "Professional" mode, but overall the display is calibrated slightly too cold, although this is not noticeable during everyday use.
+As is typical for OLED, we are dealing with perfect black and contrast values here.
+The viewing angle stability and brightness are appropriate for the price.
+In direct sunlight, it could be a bit brighter to make content easier to read, but overall the brightness of the X80 Lite is perfectly fine.

 Software – Funtouch OS 12